Battle of Stalingrad: Significance

 I felt Russia could never hold, Caucasus was bound to be penetrated, and Abadan (our Achilles heel) would be captured with the consequent collapse of Middle East, India, etc. After Russia's defeat how were we to handle the German land and air forces liberated?
 England would be again bombarded, threat of invasion revived...
 And now!
 We start 1943 under conditions I would never have dared to hope.
 Russia has held, Egypt for the present is safe.
 There is a hope of clearing North Africa of Germans in the near future...
 Russia is scoring wonderful successes in Southern Russia.

-At this point, the British had won the Battle of El Alamein in November 1942.
+At this point, the British had won the Second Battle of El Alamein in November 1942.
 However, there were only about 50,000 German soldiers at El Alamein in Egypt, while at Stalingrad, at least 200,000 Germans had been lost.
 Stalingrad is viewed as being more important than both El Alamein and Operation Torch.

+News of the German defeat at Stalingrad also became an inspiration to resistance movements under German and Italian occupation in Europe as well as the anti-Nazi resistance in Germany and anti-Fascist resistance in Italy.
+Acts of sabotage and strikes increased, including a major strike among workers in Italy.
+According to Robert Gildea, following the battle Charles de Gaulle, the leader of the Free French Forces, assessed that German defeat was now inevitable and thus threw his energies into plans for holding onto the French colonial empire.

 On 30 January 1943, the tenth anniversary of his coming to power, Hitler chose not to speak.
 Joseph Goebbels read the text of his speech for him on the radio.
 The speech contained an oblique reference to the battle, which suggested that Germany was now in a defensive war.
 The public mood was sullen, depressed, fearful, and war-weary.

 The reverse was the case on the Soviet side.
 There was an overwhelming surge in confidence and belief in victory.
 A common saying was: "You cannot stop an army which has done Stalingrad."
 Stalin was feted as the hero of the hour and made a Marshal of the Soviet Union.

 The news of the battle echoed round the world, with many people now believing that Hitler's defeat was inevitable.
-The Turkish Consul in Moscow predicted that "the lands which the Germans have destined for their living space will become their dying space".
+The Turkish Consul in Moscow predicted, "the lands which the Germans have destined for their living space will become their dying space".
 Britain's conservative The Daily Telegraph proclaimed that the victory had saved European civilisation.
 The country celebrated "Red Army Day" on 23 February 1943.
 A ceremonial Sword of Stalingrad was forged to the order of King George VI.
 After being put on public display in Britain, this was presented to Stalin by Winston Churchill at the Tehran Conference later in 1943.
 Soviet propaganda spared no effort and wasted no time in capitalising on the triumph, impressing a global audience.
 The prestige of Stalin, the Soviet Union, and the worldwide Communist movement was immense, and their political position greatly enhanced.